awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.container.md

 To improve performance, the **Static files** section lets you configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
 For each directory, you set the virtual path to directory mapping\.
 When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.

-For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.
+For details about configuring static files using configuration files or the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.

+By default, the proxy server in a Ruby environment is configured to serve static files as follows:
++ Files in the `public` folder are served from the `/public` path and the domain root \(`/` path\)\.
++ Files in the `public/assets` subfolder are served from the `/assets` path\.

+The following examples illustrate how the default configuration works:
-By default, the proxy server in a Ruby environment serves any files in the `public` folder at the `/public` path, and any files in the `public/assets` subfolder at the `/assets` path\.
-For example, if your application source contains a file named `logo.png` in a folder named `public`, the proxy server serves it to users at `subdomain.elasticbeanstalk.com/public/logo.png`\.
-If `logo.png` is in a folder named `assets` inside the `public` folder, the proxy server serves it at `subdomain.elasticbeanstalk.com/assets/logo.png`\.
-You can configure additional mappings as explained in this section\.
++ If your application source contains a file named `logo.png` in a folder named `public`, the proxy server serves it to users from `subdomain.elasticbeanstalk.com/public/logo.png` and `subdomain.elasticbeanstalk.com/logo.png`\.
++ If your application source contains a file named `logo.png` in a folder named `assets` inside the `public` folder, the proxy server serves it from `subdomain.elasticbeanstalk.com/assets/logo.png`\.

+You can configure additional mappings for static files\.
+For more information, see [Ruby configuration namespaces](#ruby-namespaces) later in this topic\.

+**Note**
+For platform versions prior to *Ruby 2\.7 AL2 version 3\.3\.7*, the default Elastic Beanstalk nginx proxy server configuration doesn't support serving static files from the domain root \(`subdomain.elasticbeanstalk.com/`\)\.
+This platform version was released on October 21, 2021\.
+For more information see [New platform versions \- Ruby](https://docs.aws.amazon.com/elasticbeanstalk/latest/relnotes/release-2021-10-21-linux.html#release-2021-10-21-linux.platforms.ruby) in the *AWS Elastic Beanstalk Release Notes*\.

 ### Environment properties<a name="create_deploy_Ruby.env.console.ruby.envprops"></a>